Mobility-Constant/Top-k-network/README.md

 *   **scripts/plot_flow_network.ipynb** Code used to visualize the original flow and the network of the 130 most frequent destinations, utilized to reproduce Fig. 1A-H.

+*   **scripts/plot_PPD_Socioeconomic_relationship.ipynb**
-*   **scripts/plot_PPD_Socioeconomic_relationship.ipynb** Codes used to:
+    - Code used to:

-- Plot the spatial distribution of Principal Proportional Destinations (PPD) and reproduce Fig. 3.
+        - Plot the spatial distribution of Principal Proportional Destinations (PPD) and reproduce Figure 3.

-- Conduct correlation analysis of socioeconomic factors with the Proportion of Principal Destinations (PPD) and reproduce Fig. 4.
+        - Conduct correlation analysis of socioeconomic factors with the Proportion of Principal Destinations (PPD) and reproduce Figure 4.